-A cholecystectomy or removal of gallbladder is a common operation for gallbladder pain from gallstones.
-The risk of complications depends on your overall health, type of surgery and the reason for your gallstones removal.
+A cholecystectomy or removal of the gallbladder is a common operation for gallbladder pain from gallstones.
+However, the risk of complications depends on your overall health, type of surgery and the reason for your gallstones removal.
 There are several side-effects of traditional surgery for gallbladder removal.

-Here are Top 10 Side-Effects of open Surgery Gallbladder Removal
+Here are Top 10 Side-Effects of Gallbladder Removal

 Difficulty in digesting food